EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ## ER Diagram
 ![ER diagram](https://user-images.githubusercontent.com/111819437/236806597-c08f7319-9175-477a-b616-22c6f70955d0.png)
-Fig.5 Shows the ER Diagram for the database used in the social network
+Fig.5 Shows the ER Diagram for the database used in the social network.
+The databse named:"Social_net.db" is organized with 4 tables:

 ## Flow Diagrans